 For a real static expression that is not part of a larger static expression, and whose expected type is not a descendant of a formal scalar type, the implementation shall round or truncate the value (according to the Machine_Rounds attribute of the expected type) to the nearest machine number of the expected type; if the value is exactly half-way between two machine numbers, the rounding performed is implementation-defined.
-If the expected type is a descendant of a formal scalar type, no special rounding or truncating is required - normal accuracy rules apply (see Annex G).
+If the expected type is a descendant of a formal scalar type, or if the static expression appears in the body of an instance of a generic unit and the corresponding expression is nonstatic in the corresponding generic body, then no special rounding or truncating is required -- normal accuracy rules apply (see Annex G).